- Full Description

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to firstname.lastname@example.org .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page Start with 126 page:I found inconsistent sections on chapter 4.
 The figure 4-1 doesn't show the correct folder structure of the calendar scripts.
 The class wrapper script doesn't have the include section related with database class.
 The initialization file, called init.inc.php doesn't work properly, the problem is related with the function _autload($class), the variable $class doesn't load the calendar name class properly.

 On page 73: